thisisfaizi/google-reviews-for-wordpress/README.md

 ## Installation

-1. Upload the plugin files to `/wp-content/plugins/google-maps-reviews-widget/`
+1. Download the plugin from [GitHub](https://github.com/thisisfaizi/google-reviews-for-wordpress) or upload the plugin files to `/wp-content/plugins/google-maps-reviews-widget/`
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin in the admin settings
 4. Add the widget to your sidebar or use the shortcode `[google_maps_reviews]`